Floquet vacuum engineering: Laser-driven chiral soliton lattice in the QCD vacuum: Chiral soliton lattice and critical intensity

 We can also show that each lattice carries the axial current as a topological charge.
 In fact, we have \beq \int_{(2n-1)K}^{(2n+1)K} {\rm d} \bar z j_3^{5z} (\bar z) = 2 \pi f_{\pi}^2\,, \eeq which is topologically quantized independently of the detailed profile of $\pi_0(z)$.

-In summary, this ground-state solution breaks parity and continuous translational symmetries and has the topological charge; thus, this is the CSL phase similar to those in other systems \cite{Dzyaloshinsky:1964dz, kishine2015, Gennes1968, Brauner:2016pko, Huang:2017pqe, Nishimura:2020odq}; see also Ref.~\cite{sato2016laser} for the laser-driven CSL in multiferroic magnets.
+In summary, this ground-state solution breaks parity and continuous translational symmetries and has the topological charge; thus, this is the CSL phase similar to those in other systems \cite{Dzyaloshinsky:1964dz, kishine2015, Gennes1968, Brauner:2016pko, Huang:2017pqe, Nishimura:2020odq} (see also Ref.~\cite{sato2016laser} for the laser-driven CSL in multiferroic magnets).
 It is interesting to note that although the microscopic Hamiltonians are quite different between QCD and multiferroics, the same type of the ground state is naturally realized in the presence of the circularly polarized laser.

-{\it Critical intensity.}---Let us now derive the critical intensity for the realization of CSL in the QCD vacuum.
+Let us now derive the critical intensity for the realization of CSL in the QCD vacuum.
 The energy of each lattice per unit area in the $xy$ plane is given by